Department of Nursing

 This practicum is designed to provide the student with opportunities for complex nursing care for clients experiencing varying complications.

-This course will assist the student to synthesize key professional nursing concepts related to nursing leadership, clinical safety, change, policy, and personnel management in health care organizations.
+This course will assist the student to synthesize key professional nursing concepts related to nursing leadership, clinical safety and quality, systems-based practice change, organizational health policy, and personnel management in health care organizations.
+Healthcare access, quality and cost in local national, and international populations will be examined.

-This Capstone internship practicum will provide the student with an in-depth precepted experience in focused areas of professional nursing practice.
-Students will provide and coordinate patient care in acute care and rural settings.
+This Capstone internship practicum will provide the student with an in-depth clinical experience in focused areas of professional nursing practice while developing nursing expertise.
+Students will provide and coordinate compassionate patient care in acute and rural settings using professional communication.
+Students will utilize clinical judgment skills and collaborate inter-professionally while integrating leadership principles with patient care.

 This course will instruct students on basic informatics concepts, computer applications, information competency and literacy, basic statistical concepts of research,and legal and ethical standards in the healthcare setting.
 Students will evaluate the applicability of informatics in the healthcare setting.